 Accessibility of Course Content: It is important for all students to have equal access to course materials at all times.
 For this reason, when your pedagogy includes videos or audio, captions or a transcript must be made available at the same time the media is posted.
-To insure access for students with print disabilities, electronic documents should be created following accessibility best practices.
-You can find more information at the following:
+To ensure access for students with print disabilities, electronic documents should be created following accessibility best practices.
+At a minimum, PDF and PowerPoint materials should also be posted as a Word Document.
+The National Center on Disability and Access to Education (NCDAE), has posted 'Cheat sheets' detailing common accessibility best practices to enable the creation of accessible PDF, word, PowerPoint and web materials (including how to caption YouTube videos) at: Cheatsheets